Is Plan B Legal in Texas? What the Law Says About Emergency Contraception (2026)

 Emergency Contraception Access for Sexual Assault Victims

-Since Texas’ abortion law does not make exceptions for rape victims, it is not legal for victims to be prescribed Mifepristone and Misoprostol.
-This means Plan B is the only way for rape victims to prevent pregnancy (that doesn’t require travel to another state).
+Since Texas’s abortion law does not make exceptions for rape victims, it is not legal for victims to be prescribed Mifepristone and Misoprostol.
+This means emergency contraception like Plan B or ella is often the most immediate option to prevent pregnancy without leaving the state.
 However, that doesn’t necessarily mean it will be readily available.

-Texas hospitals are required to provide sexual assault victims with information about emergency contraception, but they are not required to provide the medications upon request.
+Texas law requires healthcare facilities to provide information about emergency contraception to sexual assault survivors.
+Whether the medication is provided on-site can depend on the facility.
 You may have to go to a pharmacy or free clinic to obtain or order them online.

 No. There is no age restriction to acquire over-the-counter emergency contraception.
 However, after a federal court ruling in December 2022, all Title X clinics in Texas require parental consent for anyone under age 18 seeking birth control, including emergency contraception.